Pyomo/pyomo/doc/OnlineDocs/advanced_topics/linearexpression.rst

 where the second and third arguments are lists that must be of the same length.
 Here is a simple example that illustrates the syntax.
-This example creates two constraints that are the same:
+This example creates two constraints that are the same; in this particular case the LinearExpression component would offer very little improvement because Pyomo would be able to detect that `campe2` is a linear expression:

 .. doctest::